meshcloud/meshcloud-docs/docs/meshcloud.index.md

 This documentation is open source!
 Please feel free to hit the `Edit` button any time and help us [improve](https://github.com/meshcloud/meshcloud-docs/blob/master/CONTRIBUTING.md) the documentation.
 Your feedback is very welcome.

+## Getting Updates

+We release on a regular basis and provide weekly updates.
+If you want to stay on top changes in meshStack please have a look at the roadmap on the webside under [www.meshcloud.io](https://www.meshcloud.io/en/product/) or have a look at the release notes above.
+Follow (https://docs.meshcloud.io/blog) which provides atom and rss feeds.
+Or follow either one of (https://docs.meshcloud.io/blog/feed.xml) and (https://docs.meshcloud.io/blog/atom.xml) directly.